Jucker (card game): Reunion

 Reunion, a 19th-century Rhineland game, also shares the feature of having two Jacks as the top trumps, but is a three-hand game played with 10-card hands and a 32-card Skat pack.

 Bester Bube

-Bester Bube also employs two Jacks as top trumps and a 5-card hand, but is a member of the Rams group in which players may drop out if they don't think their hand is strong enough.
+Bester Bube also employs two Jacks as top trumps and a 5-card hand, but is a member of the Rams group in which players may drop out if they do not think their hand is strong enough.
 There appears to be no equivalent of the Marsch.